pdx-robotics/bicopter-drone/README.md

 The code/firmware will be compiled with Mission Planner of the [Ardupilot project](http://ardupilot.org/planner/ "Misson Planner Home")

 This is only a bare-bones readme.
 Will update it as the project goes on!

+NEXT STEP IN THE PROJECT:

+The next step is to connect all the existing electronics and see if they respond to tilts, rolls, remote commands and etc.

+If they do, we will work on making and printing up the frame!